 In both Malawi and here, I’ve woken up to African birds chirping and making other strange noises.
-Living and traveling in rural areas let me learning more about the Go Away bird which I haven’t heard since I left Malawi.
+Living and traveling in rural areas let me learn more about the Go Away bird which I haven’t heard since I left Malawi.
 The Go Away bird tells everyone to Go Away from wildlife areas in Africa.
 Hear it on the video below.

 So many pleasures in Africa’s poorest country.
 Wish we didn’t measure poverty by such things by GDP, unemployment and income.
 On any measure of quality of life, Malawi would be close to the top.
 Every family has at least one cell phone.
 Airtime is a tenth the cost of the US.

 The ability to see over 50 elephants and 100 baboons on a random morning should add a little to the ranking of a country, but it doesn’t mean anything to traditional economists.
 That said, the social economy could be better organized in Malawi so that villagers have options to cutting down more and more of the trees to fire charcoal and brick kilns.

 The wondrous landscape of Malawi near Kasungu reminds me of the Knobs region of Kentucky which every suburbanite in his right mind is trying to move to.
 The isolated small mountains are monadnocks resulting from the erosion of the margins of a plateau, the geologists say.
 The locals don’t have an explanation for their origin or appearance, they just enjoy them.